rancher/image-build-cni-plugins/README.md

     name: cni-path

-This image is being used by hardened-calico (to deploy all cni binaries) and cilium (to deploy portmap)
+This image is being used by hardened-calico (to deploy all cni binaries), cilium (to deploy portmap) and rke2-multus chart (to deploy all plugins)